 So yes.
 Heating ultrafiltered milk to 180˚F is unnecessary when making yogurt.
 But it’s still completely safe.

 Yes.
 I’m not sure how that name got started.
 Even with the traditional method, it’s not a good idea to boil your milk when making yogurt.

 Diafiltered milk is another name for ultra-filtered milk.
-I have the impression this term is more common in Canada.
+This term seems more common in Canada.

 It takes less than 5 minutes to prepare your starter and milk.
 The rest of the time will be hands-off as your yogurt incubates (sits in a warm place).
 Think of a hen sitting on her eggs–sort of.

 There is no exact time.
-The answer for you will depend on how tart you like your yogurt and the temperature of your incubation system.
-Mine usually sets in 5 hours at 100˚F. I prefer mild.
+The answer depends.
+How tart you like your yogurt and the temperature of your incubation system are factors.
+Mine usually sets in 5 hours at 100˚F. I prefer mild yogurt.